What if I told you that you can get a FREE mini-vacation on the way to your destination – and you wouldn’t have to plan a bit of it? Intrigued?

 Istanbul, Turkey – Atatürk Airport

-Colorful Istanbul is a super budget destination!
-If you have a connecting international flight at Ataturk Airport and are flying Turkish Airlines, you can make use of the free Touristanbul service to discover Istanbul.
+Turkey’ has many beautiful places to visit and is super affordable, making it a popular tourist destination.
+But even if you have a connecting international flight on Turkish Airlines, you can make use of the free Touristanbul service to discover Istanbul.

 How to apply: Sign up at the Hotel Desk in the International Arrivals Terminal of Istanbul Airport.
 It is located after passport and customs control next to Starbucks.

-For more information: Click here for details on how to qualify for a free tour of Istanbul.
+For more information: Click here for current details on the free Istanbul city tours.

 - You must arrive at the tour desk at least 1 hour before the tour starts (8:00 am for the 9:00 tours and 11:00 am for the 12:00 tour).
 For tours ending at 15:00, flight departure time must be 16:30 or later.
 For the 6-hour tour ending at 18:00, flight departure time must be 19:30 or later.
 See the website’s FAQ page for details.

-- If your layover is overnight, you are eligible for a free hotel stay instead (you can’t do both).
-Transfers to and from the hotel are included.
-Contact firstname.lastname@example.org to ensure your booking is eligible.
+- If your layover is overnight, you are eligible for a free hotel stay instead.
+If you prefer accommodation, contact the hotel desk for terms and conditions.

-- Passengers may not get both free accommodation and TourIstanbul on the same journey.
+- Passengers may not get both free accommodation and TourIstanbul tours on the same journey.

 - Passengers can join only one tour during each stopover.